Liu Yao: Early reign

 Liu Yao's impulsiveness led to a major Di and Qiang rebellion in 320.
 After a conspiracy involving two Di chiefs, Ju Xu (句徐) and Ku Peng (庫彭) was discovered, Liu Yao executed not only Ju and Ku but also 50 other Di chiefs, throwing their bodies into the Wei River.
 When his official You Ziyuan (游子遠) tried to persuaded him against these actions, he threw You into jail.
 Aggravated, Di and Qiang tribes declared independence in a state named Qin (秦).
 Subsequently, he released You and commissioned You with a force to suppression the rebellion, and You was able to persuade most of the rebels to surrender and defeat the rest.

 In 322, while on a campaign against the Di chief of Chouchi, Yang Nandi, Liu Yao was stricken by a communicable disease, and while he was still able to force Yang to submit, his general Chen An, a former subordinate of Sima Bao, mistakenly thought that Liu Yao had already died, and therefore declared independence as the Prince of Liang, controlling most of Qin Province (秦州, modern eastern Gansu).
 In 323, Liu Yao, having recovered, personally attacked Chen's headquarters at Shanggui (上邽, in modern Tianshui, Gansu).
 Chen fled but was eventually captured and killed.
-Qin Province was once again Han Zhao domain.
+Qin Province was once again Former Zhao domain.

 After his victory over Chen, Liu Yao continued west and attacked the Jin vassal Former Liang, crushing all bases that Former Liang had east of the Yellow River.
 He declared that he would next cross the Yellow River and head for the Former Liang capital Guzang (姑臧, in modern Wuwei, Gansu), but instead was intending to intimidate the Former Liang leader Zhang Mao (then carrying the Jin-created title Duke of Xiping) into submission.
-Zhang was indeed intimidated and submitted to Han Zhao suzerainty.
+Zhang was indeed intimidated and submitted to Former Zhao suzerainty.
 Liu Yao created him the Prince of Liang.